efano/GNP-glaciers/README.md

 #### B. Medium for delivery

 The map is a web browser-based application accessible across mobile and desktop devices.
-All files and code have been hosted on Github and freely available to the public.
+[All files and code have been hosted on Github](https://github.com/efano/GNP-glaciers) and freely available to the public.

 The technology stack for the application includes HTML/SVG/CSS/JS, jQuery, and Leaflet.
-The responsive and user interface framework includes the use Assembly.css and vanilla javascript.
+The responsive and user interface framework includes the use of Mapbox's Assembly.css and vanilla javascript.
 D3.js has been used as the charting library, and chroma.js to determine the color scales used in symbolizing the glacier points.

 #### C. Application layout